-Hunter prides itself to be Australia’s oldest and most renowned wine region.
+Hunter prides itself as Australia’s oldest and most renowned wine region.
 After prepping ourselves on the region’s offerings with their free iPad app, we were excited to focus our day on the smaller, independently owned wineries in the area.

 We kicked off our tour at Iron Gate Estate, whose Italian-inspired cellar door made for the most beautiful place we visited.
 Unfortunately, the wines ended up being our least favorites, but others in our group really loved the style here.
 The winemaker led our tasting, which I always appreciate, and took us on a quick tour post-tasting to see the winemaking process in action.